WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 > **This project does not claim to provide universal steganography detection.**

-The purpose was to investigate the difference between:
+The experiment instead investigates the progression from:

 ```text
 Network visibility